toniguan/reactnd-project-myreads-starter/README.md

 # MyReads Project
 ___
 This project is part of Udacity FrontEnd Nanodegree program.
 MyReads is a bookshelf app that helps user to keep track all his books.
 User can select and catagorize books in three shelfs: Current Reading, Want to Read and Already Read.
-React technology is used to manage state, build component and  routing between pages.
+React technology is used to manage state and build component.
+React Router, Link and Route are used to navigate between pages.

 ## How to run